Our Story

 Transformative Justice Project of Colorado

-TJP regularly endorses candidates for judicial appointment that demonstrate a commitment to dismantling the school to prison pipeline and the colonized aspects of our legal systems.
-The candidate’s values must align with TJP’s vision and mission.
-If you are interested in receiving TJP’s endorsement, please direct your contact to Legal Director Elie Zwiebel and Board Chair Tierra Brown.
+TJP endorses candidates for judicial appointment who demonstrate a commitment to dismantling the school-to-prison pipeline and challenging oppressive systems within the law.
+Candidates’ values must align with TJP’s vision and mission.
+If you are interested in receiving TJP’s endorsement, please contact Co-Executive Directors Erin Pier and Barbara Garza.

 Thank you to our sponsors